CPQ Converter

 Convert CPQ to another file type

-To convert your CPQ file to another format, you need CopyQ or other Data software.
+To convert CPQ data files to another format, you need CopyQ or other Data software.

 Convert a file to CPQ

-To convert other file formats to the "Clipboard Archive" file type, you need software like CopyQ or a similar tool.
+To convert other file formats to the "Clipboard Manager Export File" file type, you need software like CopyQ or a similar tool.

 About CPQ files